ether/etherpad-lite/doc/api/hooks_server-side.md

 1. clientVars - the basic `clientVars` built by the core
 2. pad - the pad this session is about

 This hook will be called once a client connects and the `clientVars` are being sent.
-Plugins can use this hook to give the client a initial configuriation, like the tracking-id of an external analytics-tool that is used on the client-side.
+Plugins can use this hook to give the client an initial configuration, like the tracking-id of an external analytics-tool that is used on the client-side.
 You can also overwrite values from the original `clientVars`.

 Example: